 \subsection{Content of the paper}

 In Section \ref{sec:preli_mais_pas_pre_lie}, we recall how the Hamiltonian dynamics of $H \in \func{M}$ is recovered by Lagrangian bisections of a symplectic groupoid $\GG$ of the Poisson manifold $M$ through a Hamilton-Jacobi equation.
-Jets are used to introduce the various groups involved and to deduce an approximation of the Hamiltonian dynamics at any arbitrary order.
+Jets are used to introduce the involved groups and to deduce an approximation of the Hamiltonian dynamics at any arbitrary order.
 In Section \ref{sec:pre_lie}, we provide a new pre-Lie combinatorial formalism to compute formal solutions of Hamilton-Jacobi equations.
 We give two applications of this pre-Lie algebra formalism.
-First, we use in Section \ref{sec:comp} the Butcher-Connes-Kreimer Hopf algebra to provide a new algebraic description of the group of Lagrangian bisections at the identity section, see Theorem \ref{thm:somewhat} for a precise statement.
-In Section \ref{sec:num}, we explain how the new algebraic formalism applies to high order approximations of Lagrangian bisections using Runge-Kutta numerical methods.
-It delivers as a byproduct new Hamiltonian Poisson integrators.
+First, we use in Section \ref{sec:comp} the Butcher-Connes-Kreimer Hopf algebra to provide a new injective group morphism from the characters of the Butcher-Connes-Kreimer Hopf algebra to the group of jets of bisections at the identity section (see Theorem \ref{thm:somewhat}).
+In Section \ref{sec:num}, we explain how this new algebraic formalism applies to high order approximations of Lagrangian bisections using Runge-Kutta numerical methods, which delivers as a by-product new Hamiltonian Poisson integrators.